 Given how huge—and urgent—this imperative is, it’s easy to see why eco-anxiety is at an all-time high (especially among young people, for whom the stakes are unimaginable).
 As those on the front lines of our climate crisis know well, the best antidote to anxiety is action.
 But when it comes to something as enormous and complex as climate change, it can be difficult to know where to focus.
 Do individual lifestyle changes really make a difference, or do governments and companies hold all the power?

 Luckily, many climate solutions offer multiple entry points ranging from individual actions to the kind of broader, policy-related actions that can catalyze change across an entire sector.
-Even better, collective action—one of the most joyful ways to tackle eco-anxiety—is key to many of the solutions in Project Drawdown’s bible of climate actions.
+Even better, collective action—one of the most joyful ways to tackle eco-anxiety—is key to many of the efforts listed in Project Drawdown’s solutions library.
 Here are five climate solutions that we hope will inspire you to get involved at the individual, collective, and global level.

 Sign up for useful tips to green your life and protect our planet.